The $0 productivity upgrade most developers miss

 For syntax highlighting: bat

-The cat command dumps file contents.
+cat dumps file contents.
 No syntax highlighting.
 No line numbers.
-Just text.
+Just text on a screen.

 Install: brew install bat